-Third: The ORDER of this kindness and mercy, indicated in the last clause, "Says the Lord, your Redeemer."
-I took the word Lord here to mean the godhead of Christ, and the word Redeemer showed to me it was Christ, and I took it to mean his deity; and when I saw that the original word was Jehovah here translated Lord, I was delighted to see the words "Jehovah your Redeemer."
-So I received Jesus Christ as being in his deity, abstractedly and absolutely, Jehovah, nothing less than Jehovah; and I never dreamt of sonship in his deity; I received him in his co-equality, in his deity with the Father, and with the Holy Ghost.
+III.
+The ORDER of this kindness and mercy, indicated in the last clause, Saith the Lord, thy Redeemer.'
+I took the word Lord here to mean the godhead of Christ, and the word Redeemer shewed to me it was Christ, and I took it to mean his deity; and when I saw that the original word was Jehovah here translated Lord, I was delighted to see the words 'Jehovah thy Redeemer.'
+So I received Jesus Christ as being in his deity, abstractedly and absolutely, Jehovah-nothing less than Jehovah; and I never dreamt of souship in his deity; I received him in his co-equality, in his deity with the Father, and with the Holy Ghost.
 But I said within myself, this same Person that is Jehovah, is the Son of God.
-I read the scriptures, and I came to Bethlehem, and there it is said, "That holy thing that shall be born of you shall be called the Son of God."
-Well, I was simple enough to receive that; I received that, and do to this day, and never could lower his deity by placing his sonship in his deity; and I never could ignore his manhood, by denying the honor of sonship to his manhood.
-The doctrine of eternal generation lowers his deity, and denies to his manhood the honor of sonship, and thus perverts the scripture representation of the deity and sonship of the Lord Jesus Christ.
-I went on and I saw this same Person born in Bethlehem, is the Son of God: that the same Person that was baptized in Jordan, was the Son of God; that the Person transfigured on the mount, was the Son of God: that the Person that prayed, "Father glorify your name," and the Father appeared to him: that same Person that died on the cross, was the Son of God; that same Person that was raised from the dead, as it is written, "You are my Son, this day have I begotten you."
-And thus, I saw in his deity, he was nothing less than absolute God, absolute deity: I saw I must not lower his deity to sonship.
-I saw I must not ignore his manhood by denying to that manhood the honor of sonship and I saw that the words "Son of man" truly meant his manhood: and I saw that the words "Son of God" meant his sonship, not his abstract deity.
-I defy any man under heaven to point out to me one scripture wherein the words "Son of God" are applied to absolute deity: they belong to his complex person, because he is but one person in two natures.
-And thus, by the power of the Holy Ghost, I received Christ Jesus absolutely God in his deity, the Son of God in his manhood: two personal natures, not two persons but constituting one person, the Root and Offspring of David, the Bright and the Morning Star.
+I read the scriptures, and I came to Bethlehem, and there it is said- That holy thing that shall be born of thee shall be called the Son of God.'
+Well, I was simple enough to receive that; I received that, and do to this day, and never could lower his deity by placing his sonship in his deity; and I never could ignore his manhood, by denying the honour of sonship to his manhood.
+The doctrine of eternal generation lowers his deity, and denies to his manhood the honour of sonship, and thus perverts the scripture representation of the deity and sonship of the Lord Jesus Christ.
+I went on and I saw this same Person born in Bethlehem, is the Son of God: that the same Person that was baptized in Jordan, was the Son of God; that the Person transfigured on the mount, was the Son of God: that the Person that prayed, Father, glorify thy name, and the Father appeared to him: that same Person that died on the cross, was the Son of God; that same Person that was raised from the dead, as it is written- 'Thou art my Son, this day have I begotten thee.'
+And thus I saw in his deity. he was nothing less than absolute God-absolute deity: I saw I must not lower his deity to sonship.
+I saw I must not ignore his manhood by denying to that manhood the honour of sonship: and I saw that the words 'Son of man' truly meant his manhood: and I saw that the words 'Son of God' meant his sonship, not his abstract deity.
+I defy any man under heaven to point out to me one scripture wherein the words .
+Son of God' are applied to absolute deity? they belong to his complex person, because he is but one person in two natures.
+And thus, by the power of the Holy Ghost, I received Christ Jesus absolutely God in his deity, the Son of God in his manhood: two personal natures, not two persons, but constituting one person-the Root and Offspring of David, the Bright and the Morning Star.